jackdawkins11/express-local-library-tutorial/README.md

 ## Features

 * User accounts
-* CRUD operations on the books, instances of books, authors and genres
+* CRUD operations on books, instances of books, authors and genres

 ## Installing